mahek-kanani/project/README.md

 To execute:
 1) Download all .java files
-2) Compile all .java files and run Main.java file
+2) Compile all .java files and run MainMenu.java file